Enrolling in Medicare

 If you’re visiting Australia, you’ll need different documents depending on where you’re from.
 Read more about Reciprocal Health Care Agreements.

-You get a Medicare card when you enrol in Medicare.
-We’ll usually tell you your Medicare number straight away.
-Your card should arrive in 3 to 4 weeks.
+You’ll get a Medicare card in the mail when you enrol in Medicare.
 We’ll send it to the address you give us.

-You can use a digital copy of your Medicare card as soon as you enrol.
-To get the digital version you’ll need to sign into the Express Plus Medicare app.
+You can also get the digital copy of your Medicare card.
+You’ll need to sign into the Express Plus Medicare app.
 To use the app, you need a myGov account linked to your Medicare online account.
 If you don’t have these, set them up and then download the app.

 If you’re on your parent’s Medicare card, you’re already enrolled.
 This means you don’t need to re-enrol.
 When you’re 15 years old, you can get your own Medicare card.

 You can enrol your newborn baby by using the Newborn Child Declaration.
 You’ll get the declaration from the hospital.
 Find out how to enrol your baby.

 If you’ve adopted a child or your child was born overseas, you’ll need to give us extra documents.
 Read more about what to do:

 If you don’t have standard identity documents, you can use a referee instead.
 You and your referee need to fill in the Aboriginal and Torres Strait Islander Medicare enrolment and amendment form.
 The form says who can be a referee.

 You can take your form to your local agent, access point or service centre.